basrijn/riab_cam-doc/README.md

 ## Reliable time source

 See [this section](#using-extremely-precise-timestamping) for some more detail if you want extremely accurate time.
 By default the software relies on the time of the PC.
 It's recommended to use the ["Time-Sync" software](https://www.speed-soft.de/software/time_sync/index.php) developed by Rainer Döpke at Speed-Soft.
-Using "pool.ntp.org" as a time source with a sync every minute is a good start.
+Using "pool.ntp.org" as a time source with a sync every minute is a good start, and will get your time accurate to around 30ms.
 If you are using more then one camera to determine race time, you should read the section linked earlier.

 ## Laptop